EPF to bolster Malaysia ESG progress with PRI embrace

-Malaysia’s Employee’s Pension Fund is set to become the latest Asian asset owner to sign up to the UN’s Principles of Responsible Investment PRI in an accelerating...
+Malaysia’s Employee’s Pension Fund is set to become the latest Asian asset owner to sign up to the UN’s Principles of Responsible Investment (PRI) in an accelerating trend for the region.

 A spokesperson for the EPF confirmed that the fund has completed its submission to become a signatory to the PRI and will make a public announcement in due course.
 The official start date is April 1.

 The 2018 biannual survey by the Asian Corporate Governance Association ranked Malaysia fourth out of 12 Asia-Pacific economies, the biggest mover for the year in terms of market accountability and transparency.

 Largely behind this improvement were the decisions by the local stock exchange and regulator, Bursa Malaysia and the Securities Commission, to issue a new code on corporate governance and new reporting requirements for all listed issuers covering environmental, social, and governance (ESG) factors.

 The strong showing also reflected concrete moves by the new government to tackle the endemic corruption issues fostered by the country's previous Najib Razak regime.
 In a shock election result, Mahathir Mohamad was re-elected prime minister of Malaysia last year, replacing Najib.

 “We have been engaging with a number of the regional asset managers and others at various stages of interest and development,” PRI’s network manager for Asia, James Robertson, told AsianInvestor.
 “I hope with EPF coming on board, as well as KWAP and Khazanah already driving this, it will send a strong signal to other investment institutions locally and in the region.”